 c) full identification of the person submitting the application (including their role in the organization);

-d) the reason for rejection, which may be (not exhaustive):
+d) the reason for rejection, which may be and not limited to:

-– the absence of proper fee; the absence of proper fee the absence of proper fee the absence of proper fee
+– the absence of proper fee;

 – incomplete or incomprehensible information in application;

-– the justification for inclusion in the register (as defined in this standard) is not adequate;
+– the required information for inclusion in the register as defined in this Recommendation is not adequate; and

+– incorrect value for TLC in the pre-assigned list is given if application is from a party in the list of pre-assigned TLC.

+Contributors’ NOTE – The criteria 6.2.1, and 6.2.2 are not effective for the application against the TLC in the pre-assigned list from the representative of the given countries or area or from the management of SDO.
+Such an application is considered a “notice” of the start of the operation of a second-level RA at the given TLC, and except for the missing or incomprehensible information required for an application, should not be rejected.

 Editor’s NOTE – The term “justification” sounds rather strong and may need to be replaced with other word.